-Let me tell you about a a guy I know…wait, rewind.
+Let me tell you about a guy I know… Wait, rewind.
 Let’s start at the beginning.

 At Anitian, we believe security is essential for growth, innovation, and prosperity.
 We agree information security is struggling.
 This struggle is not one of innovation or attention, we have plenty of that.
 Our struggle is an existential one.
 Maybe its not another piece of technology we need.

 We can start our descent into mayhem with some fundamentals about technology and humans.

 Built to Collapse

 Why do technology companies get started?
 On occasion, an Elon Musk style entrepreneur emerges who genuinely wants to change the world.
 Unfortunately, this is uncommon.
 More often, people start tech companies to make money.
 Now, there is nothing wrong with that, but it does breed a certain type of business.

 Today’s tech companies are on an eternal treadmill of hunting for money.
 Whether it is sales to fund operations or investors to fund growth, there is never enough.
 Information security is difficult to scale.
 The market must constantly be reacting to the latest threat, making it difficult to build long-term value into a single platform.

 When money is all that matters, then selling is all you do.
 Marketing and messaging are not merely a priority, they are the only priority.
 Product quality, capability, and scalability are only important, if they help move more units through the channel.
 The cybersecurity market is littered with technologies that sell modest technical improvements and monumental marketing messages.

 Palo Alto Networks comes to mind here.
 They were one of the first cybersecurity firms to strike gold on an incremental technical improvement mated to an aggressive marketing machine.
 Once PAN made all that money, there were a thousand copy cats behind them.
 Yet, PAN is not to blame.
 They were just doing what so many before them had done, like Apple.